t-mck/research/README.md

 Additionally Figure 1. is recreated using a problem from the MATH dataset.

+Additional Citations used in our second reply to rebuttal by Reviewer tt4C

+1. Jensen, B., Kwon, J. 2025.
+"The U.S. Army, Artificial Intelligence, and Mission Command" War On The Rocks. https://warontherocks.com/2025/03/the-u-s-army-artificial-intelligence-and-mission-command/
+2. Chief of Staff, US Army.
+2021.
+Army Multi-Domain Transformation Ready to Win in Competition and Conflict. https://api.army.mil/e2/c/downloads/2021/03/23/eeac3d01/20210319-csa-paper-1-signed-print-version.pdf
+3. Young M, Smith MA.
+Standards and Evaluation of Healthcare Quality, Safety, and Person-Centered Care.
+2025 Feb 24.
+In: StatPearls [Internet].
+Treasure Island (FL): StatPearls Publishing; 2025 Jan–.
+PMID: 35015457. https://pubmed.ncbi.nlm.nih.gov/35015457/
+4. Clusmann, J., Kolbinger, F.R., Muti, H.S. et al. The future landscape of large language models in medicine.
+Commun Med 3, 141 (2023). https://doi.org/10.1038/s43856-023-00370-1 https://www.nature.com/articles/s43856-023-00370-1#citeas

-Papers & Technical Reports that discuss using a plurality vote method to select the best answer along with the number of repitions they use:
+Additional Papers & Technical Reports that discuss using a plurality vote method to select the best answer along with the number of repitions they use:

 1. Wang Et al. Use 20-40 votes.
 See page 4 and 8. https://arxiv.org/pdf/2203.11171